INSAgenda/yew-template/README.md

 Instead of using a `locale` variable, you can decide to evaluate any Rust expression.
 See the `locale_code` option in the [config](#config) section.

+Yew-template prevents code injection from localized strings.
+This is done by escaping double quotes and backslashes.
+It is **SAFE** to delegate translation to unknown peers.
+However, these strings can include variable references, which could break compilation if referenced variables are not defined.
+Yew-template will take care of this issue in the future.

 ## Config

 You can specify various settings in a `yew-template.toml` file at the crate root.